-- Satisfy Client requirements related to environmental performance, set out in the Specification for the Works. - Incorporate and provide mitigation strategies for environmental issues arising from site activities and as detailed in the Jindabyne Education Campus Environmental impact assessment document (Environmental Impact Statement SSD-15788005 by Mecone) - Encourage best practice environmental management through planning, commitment and continuous improvement; - Prevent and minimize adverse impacts on the environment; - Identify the potential for, and respond to, environmental incidents and emergency situations and take corrective actions; - Identify and control possible environmental hazards with the works and HY activities; - Identify and protect any special environmental characteristics of the site including cultural heritage significance; - Define roles and responsibilities and allocate the necessary resources - Ensure environmental training and awareness programmes are provided to employees and subcontractors;
+- Provide an EMP in accordance with the relevant guidelines, inclusive of but not limited to the Environmental Management Plan Guideline: Guideline for Infrastructure Projects (DPIE April 2020). - Satisfy Client requirements related to environmental performance, set out in the Specification for the Works. - Incorporate and provide mitigation strategies for environmental issues arising from site activities . and as detailed in the Jindabyne Education Campus SSD 15788005 Environmental impact assessment document (Environmental Impact Statement SSD-15788005 by Mecone) - Encourage best practice environmental management through planning, commitment and continuous improvement;

-Establish mechanisms to monitor, evaluate and report progress.
+- Prevent and minimize adverse impacts on the environment; - Identify the potential for, and respond to, environmental incidents and emergency situations and take corrective actions; - Identify and control possible environmental hazards with the works and HY activities; - Identify and protect any special environmental characteristics of the site including cultural heritage significance; - Define roles and responsibilities and allocate the necessary resources - Ensure environmental training and awareness programmes are provided to employees and subcontractors; - Establish mechanisms to monitor, evaluate and report progress.